Does Chronic Stress Lead to Type 2 Diabetes?

-Cortisol metabolism may differ from one person to another
+Cortisol metabolism differs from one person to another

 The brain may avoid the damaging effects of high cortisol by rewiring itself to become sensitive to cortisol.Yehuda R. Post-traumatic stress disorder.
 N Engl J Med.
 2002 Jan 10;346(2):108-14.
 For instance, some individuals, such as those with post-traumatic stress disorder (PTSD), are known to be suppressors of cortisol (meaning that the brain in this population is hypersensitive to cortisol).Shalev A, et al. Post-Traumatic Stress Disorder.
 N Engl J Med.
 2017 Jun 22;376(25):2459-2469.